-You can see by this list it can be a huge undertaking.
-And it has to be done well to be effective.
+You can see by this list, inbound marketing can be a huge undertaking.
+And it has to be done well by a skilled team to be effective.

 Align Sales and Marketing Around Your Business Goals

-Surprising as it sounds, many industrial and professional service business don't have well-articulated business growth goals.
-They know they want to grow revenue and improve profitability, but by how much, how fast, and how are they going to achieve it?
+Surprising as it sounds, many industrial and professional service businesses aren’t guided by well-articulated growth goals.
+Decision makers know they want to grow revenue and improve profitability, but by how much, how fast, and how will the goals be achieved?
 Marketing goals are even less likely to be well-defined.
 Maybe you find yourself in a similar situation.

 Business and marketing goals should be objectively connected in a way that provides everyone involved with a good view of the importance of their contributions.
-For example, say you're a $50 million engineering firm trying to grow by 20% ($10 million) in 2 years, and your 2 primary revenue streams are comprehensive facilities design projects that average $3 million spread over 2 years, and long-term service contracts that average $20,000/month.
-You can play with the math and arrive at multiple combinations of growth in each area that will get you to your target.
-The important thing is that you break it down into individual bricks of success, represented by new customers.
-The next step is to evaluate your pipeline conversion rates and estimate how many leads you need in order to close that many new customers, and how much inbound traffic you'll need to attract to deliver the leads needed.
-Now you're talking about meaningful marketing goals that can be monitored on a weekly basis for progress.
+You can play with the math around growth percentages and revenue streams to arrive at multiple combinations of growth in each area that will get you to your target.
+However, defining meaningful marketing goals that can be monitored on a weekly basis for progress is far more productive.

 Define Your Target Customer

-An effective inbound approach will dramatically change your sales pipeline, first by presenting you with more leads.
-But not all leads are equal… or worth pursuing.
-Just like on the plant floor the maintenance team has to evaluate and prioritize maintenance issues, industrial marketers and sales people have to determine how to prioritize leads.
+An effective inbound approach will dramatically change your sales pipeline, but not all leads are equal… or worth pursuing.
+Industrial marketers and salespeople have to prioritize leads based on conversion potential.
 Some leads can be immediately disqualified.
-Others show promise because they fit that ideal buyer profile and have shown interest in your product or service.
-In our world those are marketing qualified leads (MQL), which are the leads that have the closest fit with the target requirements you established earlier.
+Others can be categorized as marketing qualified leads (MQL) because they fit your ideal buyer profile and target requirements, and have shown interest in your product or service.